The Biggest PTO Trends of 2025

 From selling coffee in the car line to celebrating the 67th day of school, 2025 was a big year for PTOs.
 Our annual year-in-review highlights the biggest trends that helped parent groups raise money, boost morale, and build stronger school communities.

-This past year, PTOs didn’t just fundraise—they energized school communities, celebrated staff, boosted student morale, and even sparked viral moments!
+This past year, PTOs didn’t just fundraise—they energized school communities, and even sparked viral moments along the way!
 PTOs met families where they already were (from car lines to Instagram), made teachers and principals the stars, and focused on experiences that engaged the whole school community.
-Here’s a look back at some of the biggest trends across PTOs in 2025.
+Here’s a look back at some of the biggest PTO trends we saw in 2025.

 1. Coffee in the School Drop-off Line Fundraisers Became a Real Thing

-Perhaps the biggest takeaway from 2025, we learned that if a PTO sells coffee in the school drop-off line, there are definitely going to be a lot of interested customers.
-After a silly "if PTOs sold coffee in the school drop-off line they'd be richer than Starbucks by Friday" meme went viral, PTOs everywhere realized it wasn't actually that crazy of an idea and the car line quickly became prime fundraising real estate.
-After all, parents in the drop off line are already captive in their cars, usually in desperately need of caffeine, and often happy to support something simple, like buying a cup of coffee for themselves (or a teacher) to support their school.
+In 2025, we all learned that if a PTO actually sells coffee in the school drop-off line, there are definitely a lot of interested customers.
+After a silly "if PTOs sold coffee in the school drop-off line they'd be richer than Starbucks by Friday" meme went viral, PTOs everywhere realized it wasn't **that crazy** of an idea, and the car line quickly became prime fundraising real estate.
+After all, parents in the drop off line are captive in their cars, typically in desperate need of caffeine, and often happy to support something simple, like buying a cup of coffee for themselves (or a teacher) to support their school.
 And boom...just like that, a new fundraiser was born.

 @cfsknights ☕️ From idea ➡️ reality!
 Remember those TikToks about how PTA should sell iced coffee in the drop-off line?
 Well, we did it! 🙌 PTF had the BEST morning serving up vanilla + caramel iced coffees, and raising funds, to spoil our amazing teachers. ❤️🖤 Knights know how to start the day right! #icedcoffee #PTA #schoolfundraiser #coffeelovers #fundraiserideas ♬ original sound - CFS